 Worked at various design studios and ad agencies such as

-Mother New York, Anomaly, McCann, and Rodrigo Corral Studio as a designer.
+Mother New York, Anomaly, and McCann as a designer.
 Clients include New York Lotto, USPS, Squarespace, Target, Oscar, and Verizon.

 I was responsible for designing the covers and interiors of every Melville House title as well as addressing production concerns